-• Provisional Level Provider - Section 9.02
+• Provisional Level (PL) Provider - Section 9.02

-Provisional Level is designed only for communities with a demonstrated need for a provider.
-Provisional approval is most often applicable to rural areas and where offender or specific populations needs are underserved or unmet Provisional approval shall only be for a designated area of the state.
-Provisional approved providers are not eligible to practice in other areas of the state.
+Provisional Level (PL) is a status designed for communities with a demonstrated need for an Approved Provider.
+Provisional approval is most often applicable to rural areas and where offender or specific populations needs are underserved or unmet.
+Provisional approval shall only be for a designated area of the state.
+Once approved by the DVOMB, PL Providers are not eligible to practice in other areas of the state.